SebastianWild/blog/collections/Self-hosting/_posts/2020-02-02-local-jekyll.md

 - With the `command` entry, we can override the default command in the image.

 - The `ports` sequence defines what ports to hook up from the container.
-The bundled webserver in the image listens on port 4000, so we map this to our machine's port 4000.
+The bundled web server in the image listens on port 4000, so we map this to our machine's port 4000.
 We could choose a different one, ex: `3999:4000`

 - The `volumes` sequence defines what persistent data to connect to the container and where to mount it.
 In this case, I have my Jekyll source files in the `src` subdirectory.